spikedoanz/spikedoanz.github.io/content/me.md

-i'm a cautious fan of llm agent software, and use opencode, slate, claude-code and codex for minor edits, having a fuzzy way to use unix tooling[^2], running benchmarks and sweeps, and finding code insights. i see this as more wine tasting than anything of a science, and use it as my main boots to the ground method of evaluating ai progress.
+i'm a cautious fan of llm agent software, and use opencode, slate, claude-code and codex for minor edits, having a fuzzy way to use unix tooling[^2], running benchmarks and sweeps, and finding code insights. i see this as more wine tasting than anything of a science, and use it as my main boots-on-the-ground method of evaluating ai progress.

 --------------------------------------------------------------------------------